rmt-21-uppsala-fox/p2-iproject-server/APIDocs/APIDocs.md

 Description:

-- Post Date to Hotel for Booking
+- Post Date to Hotel for Booking Features

 Request: